Community Corrections Orders in Victoria

 - Any other information that is relevant.

-- Don’t commit any more offences for so long as the order is in place.
+- Does not commit any more offences for so long as the order is in place.

-- Report to Corrections Victoria within 2 days of the order being made and meet with them regularly after that.
+- Reports to Corrections Victoria within two days of the order being made and meets with them regularly after that.

-- Let Corrections Victoria know if you change your address.
+- Let Corrections Victoria know if they change their address.

-- Don’t leave the state of Victoria unless you have permission from Corrections Victoria.
+- Does not leave the state of Victoria unless they have permission from Corrections Victoria.

-- Comply with any direction that Corrections Victoria give to you.
+- Comply with any direction that Corrections Victoria gives to them.

-The magistrate will include at least one of these conditions in your order.
-You may have to:
+The magistrate will include at least one of these conditions in an order:

 - Work up to 600 hours of community service (up to 20 hours every week).